-With its close proximity to Death Valley National Park, Mt.
-Charleston, the Spring Mountains, and the Nopah Mountains, Pahrump is no slouch when it comes to outdoor adventure.
-But visitors to this city will find just as much to do in town as out.
+With its close proximity to Death Valley National Park, Mount Charleston and the Spring Mountains, Pahrump is no slouch when it comes to outdoor adventure.
+But visitors to this city will find just as many things to keep them busy in town as they will outside of Pahrump.

-For the coffee-lover, the Pahrump Valley Roasters, the largest specialty coffee roaster in southern, Nevada, is a great place for tours and tastings.
+For the coffee-lover, the Pahrump Valley Roasters—the largest specialty coffee roaster in southern Nevada—is a great place for tours and tastings.
 The Pahrump Valley Winery offers award-winning wines to sample and annual grape stomps, concerts and dancing to enjoy.
-There are luxurious golf courses, parks and museums, and of course, no shortage of gaming, dining and lodging choices.
-The extreme sports lover will find adrenaline-pumping trails in the region’s high-desert terrain, while history buffs can explore several ghost towns in the area.
-Nearby Amargosa Valley has 20,000 acres of wetlands, and Ash Meadows Wildlife Refuge provides sanctuary to plants and animals found nowhere else.
+There are luxurious golf courses, parks and museums, and of course no shortage of gaming, dining and lodging choices.
+The outdoor enthusiast will find adrenaline-pumping trails in the region’s high-desert terrain, while history buffs can explore several ghost towns in the area.
+Nearby Amargosa Valley has 20,000 acres of wetlands, and Ash Meadows National Wildlife Refuge provides a unique sanctuary to plants and animals found nowhere else in the world.